 Without a gender perspective across the work of UN peace operations, missions only have part of the picture about the drivers of peace and conflict, the threat environment, the risks to civilians and the opportunities for sustainable peace.
-This is why the inclusion of gender advisers within peace operations (and similarly, women's protection advisers) have become a vital tool for successful peace operations.
+This is why tools such as the policy on gender-responsive peacekeeping operations and the deployment of gender advisers within peace operations (and similarly, women's protection advisers) have become a vital tool for successful peace operations.
 Gender expertise within the mission is essential to ensuring that peacekeeping activities are responsive to the different needs of women and men, and that resources are allocated effectively to support WPS requirements within the mission.

-However, despite the centrality of gender-responsive analysis to the implementation of mission mandates, there have been ongoing efforts to reduce the number of posts being included in peacekeeping missions, largely through budget cuts in the UN General Assembly's Fifth Committee.17 Similarly, gender posts have also been downgraded in some cases, with only four peacekeeping missions currently having senior gender advisers, despite the recommendation across the peace and security reviews in 2015 for gender expertise to have seniority and access to senior mission leadership.18 Without access and influence among mission leadership, gender advisers of peace operations.
+However, despite the centrality of gender-responsive analysis to the implementation of mission mandates, there have been ongoing efforts to reduce the number of posts being included in peacekeeping missions, largely through budget cuts in the UN General Assembly's Fifth Committee.22 Similarly, gender posts have also been downgraded in some cases, despite the recommendation across the peace and security reviews in 2015 for gender expertise to have seniority and access to senior mission leadership.23 Of the 61 gender advisers working across ten of the fifteen peacekeeping missions deployed in 2018, in only three missions were they working at the senior level, and only eight missions had relocated their gender units into the head of mission's office.24Without access and influence among mission leadership, gender advisers will have less influence and impact across the mission, limiting the effectiveness of peace operations.

 While gender advisers are critical resources to ensure that gender perspectives are considered in peace operations, integrating gender perspectives is not just their responsibility: it is a commitment across the mission.
 This approach is essential when you consider the need to include a gender perspective across all stages of a peace operation.
-For instance, a gender-responsive analysis that incorporates the needs of women, as well as men, and considers power dynamics in society, can identify indicators that serve as early warning signs for violence or potential threats to the mission.
-This is particularly important for missions that have protection of civilians as part of their mission mandate, as it can enable the mission to assess threats and respond more effectively.
-On the other hand, failure to undertake analysis with a gender lens isn't complete 'which can have a detrimental and long-term impact on the whole of society'.19 This could consequently set back future peace processes and peacebuilding efforts.
+For instance, a gender-responsive analysis that incorporates the needs of women, as well as men and non-binary identifying individuals, and considers power dynamics in society, can identify indicators that serve as early warning signs for violence or potential threats to the mission.
+This is particularly important for missions that

-17 See Aïssata Athie and Sarah Taylor, 'UN Peacekeeping: Where is the Gender Expertise?', Global Observatory, International Peace Institute, 27 October 2018, available here: https://theglobalobservatory.org/2017/10/un-peacekeeping-where-is-thegender-expertise/
+22 See Aïssata Athie and Sarah Taylor, 'UN Peacekeeping: Where is the Gender Expertise?', Global Observatory, International Peace Institute, 27 October 2018, available here: https://theglobalobservatory.org/2017/10/un-peacekeeping-where-is-the-gender-expertise/ have protection of civilians as part of their mission mandate, as it can enable the mission to assess threats and respond more effectively.
+On the other hand, failure to undertake analysis with a gender lens means the analysis is often incomplete 'which can have a detrimental and long-term impact on the whole of society'.25 This could consequently set back future peace processes and peacebuilding efforts.

-18 Report of the Secretary-General on women and peace and security, UN Doc S/2018/900, p6
+23 Report of the Secretary-General on women and peace and security, UN Doc S/2018/900, p6